uncovery/unc_gallery/README.md

 The galleries are then displayed by inserting a short code into any wordpress element such as posts or pages in the basic format [unc_gallery date="2006-03-30"].

+One key advantage of this system is that you can remove individual photos and they will disappear without errors from the whole page (unless they have been featured somewhere) and you can also re-upload photos and overwrite old ones in case you changed them without going through complicated admin pages.

 The plugin has the following base options:

 * Time shift: If photos are generally also taken after midnight, a time shift